-Energy Supplement is a supplementary payment to assist with energy costs.
+Energy Supplement is a supplementary payment made to most income support recipients to assist with energy costs.
+It doesn't require a separate claim.

-Most income support and family payment recipients can choose to receive Energy Supplement with their regular fortnightly payment, or quarterly in arrears.
-Energy Supplement is usually paid as part of another payment and it may be reduced due to the income test rules applying to that payment.
+Energy Supplement is usually paid as part of another payment and recipients can choose to receive Energy Supplement with their regular fortnightly payment, or quarterly in arrears.
+It may be reduced due to the income test rules applying to that payment.